itu-bdsa/lecture_notes/sessions/session_12/README_REPORT.md

 ### How to run test suite locally

-List all necessary steps that Rasmus or Helge have to execute to execute your test suites.
+List all necessary steps that Rasmus or Helge have to perform to execute your test suites.
 Here, you can assume that we already cloned your repository in the step above.

 Briefly describe what kinds of tests you have in your test suites and what they are testing.